joshuaabad10/WD-Code-Floral-Josh/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- This project is a website design for a existing floral shop in the Philippines, Designer Blooms PH
-- Whats the purpose
+- This is for my final project for the course Web Designing
 - What are key components
 - What technology used and how it is used